-BY-LAWS OF THE MARYLAND ASSOCIATION ON HIGHER EDUCATION AND DISABILITY (MD-AHEAD)
+BY-LAWS OF THE MARYLAND ASSOCIATION ON HIGHER EDUCATION AND DISABILITY (MD AHEAD)

 ARTICLE I: NAME AND AFFILIATION

-1. The name of this organization shall be the Maryland Association on Higher Education and Disability (MD-AHEAD).
+1. The name of this organization shall be the Maryland Association on Higher Education and Disability (MD AHEAD).

 ARTICLE II: DEFINITION

-For the purposes of these by-laws, and under the Americans with Disabilities Act (ADA), an individual with a disability is a person who (a) has a physical or mental impairment that substantially limits one or more major life activities; or (b) has a record of such an impairment; or (c) is regarding as having such an impairment.
+For the purposes of these by-laws, and under the Americans with Disabilities Act (ADA), an individual with a disability is defined as a person who (a) has a physical or mental impairment that substantially limits one or more major life activities; or (b) has a record of such an impairment; or (c) is regarding as having such an impairment.

-ARTICLE III: STRUCTURE
+ARTICLE III: PURPOSE

 ARTICLE V: MEMBERSHIP

-MD-AHEAD shall have the following classifications of members designated as “Institutional”, “Higher Education Professional”, “Partner” and “Individual”.
+MD AHEAD shall have the following classifications of members designated as “Institutional”, “Higher Education Professional”, “Partner” and “Individual”.